Shanmuk12/Shopless-Protocol/README.md

 4. **Real-time Recommendation Engine**: Offers real-time product recommendations based on user input and dynamic factors.

-5. **Feedback Loop**: Implements a feedback loop mechanism to continuously improve recommendation accuracy based on user feedback.
+5. **Feedback Loop**: Implements a feedback loop mechanism to improve recommendation accuracy based on user feedback continuously.

-6. **Scalability and Performance**: Designed for scalability and optimized performance to handle large volumes of users and products efficiently.
+6. **Scalability and Performance**: Designed for scalability and optimized performance to efficiently handle large volumes of users and products.

 7. **Privacy Preservation**: Ensures user privacy by implementing anonymization techniques and adhering to data protection regulations.